Caraga: Religion

 The dominant religion in the region is Roman Catholic, with 74% of the total household population in Caraga.
-Other significant religious minorities includes Protestants that constitute 20% of the total household population and Aglipayan that constitute 6% of the total household population.
+Significant religious minorities include Protestants that constitute 20% of the total household population and Aglipayan that constitute 6% of the total household population.

 Cultural groups

 The majority of the inhabitants of the region are of Visayan heritage.
+They are mostly descended from settlers from Cebu, Bohol, Siquijor and Negros Oriental.
 The province is home to several minority groups, totaling 675,722 in 1995, representing 34.7% of the region's population.
-Most numerous were the Manobos with 294,284 or 43.55% of the total population of ethnic minorities.
-Other cultural groups in the region with significant population were the Kamayo, Higa-onon, Banwaon, Umayamnon, Kalagan, and Mamanwa.
+Most numerous were the Manobos with 294,284 or 43.55% of the ethnic minorities.
+Other cultural groups in the region with significant populations were the Kamayos, Higaonons, Banwaons, Umayamnons, Kalagans, and Mamanwas.
+Other significant minority residents in the province include: